 Commission rate: Houwzer charges a 1% listing fee, with a minimum fee of $2,500.[2]

-Availability: Houwzer is available in the following markets:
+Availability: Houwzer is available in 7 markets.

 What Houwzer offers: Houwzer does both home sales and purchases and claims to provide "full-service realty for thousands less."[3]
 The company also offers a rebate of up to half the buyer’s commission when you purchase a home.